-At present there is only one on-air studio (Studio 2 is in the process of being completed) which is fitted out with equipment typically found at a radio station.
-Studio 1 comprises of three microphones, two CD players, a sponsorship/music playback service, two laptop or external audio inputs and a Digital Delivery Network (DDN) computer.
-The latter is used to capture program from the CBAA satellite receiver for delayed playback.
+The studios comprise of three microphones, two CD players, a sponsorship/music playback service, two laptop or external audio inputs and a Digital Delivery Network (DDN) computer.
+The latter is used to capture programs from the CBAA satellite receiver for delayed playback.
 It is also used for storage and playback of sponsorship announcements and, station promos and Community Service Announcements (CSAs).

-The broadcast console is AEQ 12 Channel Forum IP (Audio-over-IP) unit.
-It is telephone "talk-back" capable and this facility is slowly being made operational through ongoing training.
+The broadcast consoles are AEQ 12 Channel Forum IP (Audio-over-IP) units.
+They are telephone "talk-back" capable and this facility is slowly being made operational through ongoing training.

 The multiplexed signal from the studio complex is transmitted to the main transmitter site at Greenhill, about 3km to the west of Kempsey.

 The Greenhill transmitter site, at an elevation of 30m ASL, is the location of a large, steel water reservoir upon which is mounted, at a height of 30m AGL, our main transmitting antenna, as well as our UHF STL receiving antenna.
 The antenna is an dipole array with a gain of 3dB and this antenna is shared with 2KY/SKY Racing Radio, a commercial sports service.
 The signal is transmitted with vertical polarisation (polarity).
 Tank's main antenna is at the top far left in the photo.